savankoradia/SFCC-Snippet/README.md

 ## Features

 Below is the list of snippet:
-1. Get Order by Id
+1. Get Order By number

 ### For more information